 - Each POI is rated as green, blue or black.
 Greens are on pavement or very smooth dirt roads.
 Blues are on graded dirt roads, mixed surfaces or easy two-track.
 Blacks are off-road, normally 4x4 type routes and potentially require navigating technical situations.

-- The schedule for each day must be closely observed; penalties will apply as described above.
+- The schedule for each day must be closely observed; penalties will apply as described below.
 All photos must be uploaded and tagged within one hour of returning to home base.

 - Because there is no determined route, there is no sweep.
 You need to be self-sufficient to return to home base at the end of the day.
 You will want water, food, tools, tire repair capability, etc. If you break down somewhere, we will try to help eventually…but it probably won’t be on a schedule to your liking.

 - Your entire team must reach the designated point together.
 You will prove this by taking a photo of the POI with either all of your faces, or all of your bikes (or both, but no mixing and matching), AND the designated feature visible in the same picture.

 - You will then upload that photo to Instagram and the app Scavify and #tag accordingly.
 If there is no cell service at the point, take the photo and wait to upload it later.
 You will need to do so eventually to be scored.

 - Each POI has a bonus point value.
 We will monitor Instagram to make sure you team is staying together and visiting the sites.